zedosoad1995/Nerdle/README.md

 #### Simulation

-If you want to know how well will an initial guess perform, you must run the following command:
+To know the performance of an initial guess, for all 17,723 solutions:

 ```bash
 python3 run.py -m simulate --guess 48-32=16